 On the minus side, the film contains an inordinate number of plugs for junkfood companies.
 Also the film tends to get overloaded by trendy pop-culture in-jokes – animals going “May The Force be with you,” fishes going “Whazzup?”, jailed bears whispering “Hello, Clarice,” the chameleon asking “I’d like a side order of flies – super-size.”
 These sorts of gags are one of the bugbears that one has about modern fantasy – the rupturing of the suspension of disbelief for a quick joke that modern audiences are going to get.
 Besides the commercially driven narcissism in reaching for such easy laughs, it is something that dooms the historic shelf-life of a work.
 Classic Disney films have a timelessness and it is hard to think of films like Dr. Dolittle 2 being revived and enjoyed more than fifty years later when their contemporary references have been all but forgotten.

 The series was continued with the dvd-released likes of Dr. Dolittle 3 (2006), Dr Dolittle: Tail to the Chief (2008) and Dr Dolittle: Million Dollar Mutts (2009).
 Eddie Murphy was absent and the lead character was Kyla Pratt as his daughter.
-Robert Downey Jr will play Dr Dolittle in a new version of the stories with the upcoming The Voyages of Doctor Dolittle (2020).
+Robert Downey Jr played Dr Dolittle in the subsequent Dolittle (2020), which returned far more to the tone of the original stories.

 (No. 10 on the SF, Horror & Fantasy Box-Office Top 10 of 2001 list).